This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-So far, the U.K. has crossed the 1000 mark with the cases rising rapidly over the weeks.
+So far, the monkeypox cases in the U.K. has crossed the 1000 mark with the cases rising rapidly over the weeks.
 The Health Security Agency (UKHSA) has advised those at high risk of catching the disease (including household contacts and medical professionals) to self-isolate for 21 days.
 However, no one in the U.K. with a confirmed case of monkeypox is required to self-isolate by law.
 For detailed guidelines on monkeypox self-isolation, please visit the UK health security agency portal.

 The decentralized public health organization in the Netherlands (GGD) announced that anyone who has come into contact with a monkeypox patient would be required to quarantine for up to three weeks.
 The GGD keeps in touch with people in isolation and has requested that they take their temperature every day and stay alert for symptoms.